Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Some Turtles Are Herbivores

 Although most turtles do enjoy a diet of both meat and plant food, this isn’t true of all species.
 The Green Sea Turtle, for example, has a diet that consists primarily of sea plants and algae.
-In fact, it gets its recognizable color from the pigments in the green food it eats.
+It gets its recognizable color from the pigments in the green food it eats.

 3. A Turtle Can Lay More Than 100 Eggs at a Time